“The effective prayer of a righteous man can accomplish much” (James 5:16).

 So often our lives are like this story.
 We desperately need Jesus to act on our behalf, but we question if He really can.
 During one particular time in my life, I became so discouraged with my surroundings that my prayer life began to suffer.
-I had a shaken faith based on my circumstances instead of a healthy faith based on God.
+I was allowing what I could see (my circumstances) to shake my hope, instead of calling on my faith to allow God to strengthen me.
 After this revelation, everything began to change for the better.
+“For we are called to walk by faith and not by sight” (2 Corinthians 5:7).

 Prayer is one of the greatest tools we have.
-God loves to spend time not only listening to His children in prayer but answering them as well.
-Wherever you find yourself today, don’t stop praying.
-Keep seeking, keep knocking and keep believing.
+God loves to spend time not only listening to His children in prayer, but also answering them as well.
+Wherever you find yourself today, do not stop praying.
+Keep seeking, keep knocking, and keep believing.
 For God will move on your behalf, according to His perfect will, in His perfect timing.

-“Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.”
-(Matthew 7:7)
+“Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you” (Matthew 7:7).Tweet